linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### Conclusion
 With this setup:
+- **Twilio OTP** is verified first (via SMS or Voice Call).
-- Users authenticate via **Duo Push Notification** first.
+- After Twilio OTP verification, the user proceeds to **Duo Push Authentication**.
-- After successfully verifying via Duo, they are prompted to choose between **Twilio SMS** or **Voice Call** OTP.
-- Upon entering the correct OTP, they are granted access to the SSH shell.
+- If both factors are verified, the user gains access to the SSH shell.

 ### Notes:
-- Make sure that your Duo and Twilio configurations are correct to ensure OTPs and push notifications trigger as expected.
+- Ensure that your **Twilio** and **Duo** configurations are correct to trigger OTPs and push notifications as expected.
-- Test all flows (SMS and Voice OTP) before applying this setup in a production environment.

-By following these steps, the user experience is seamless: Duo verifies the user, then Twilio verifies the OTP, and SSH access is granted if both factors are valid.
+- Test

 🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥😍🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😊☺️😊☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😌🫥☺️🫥☺️🫥😌🫥😌🫥🫥😌